alecpm/opsworks-web-python/plone_buildout/README.md

   * `environment`: A mapping of environment variables to include in the buildout and supervisor
   * `buildout_cache_archives`: An array with tgz archives to be fetched and expanded at a specific path (e.g. a cache of eggs or downloads, to speedup the initial build).
 Example: `[{"url" : "https://url.to/plone-5.0-eggs.tgz", "path" : "shared/eggs", "user": "me", "password": "secret"}]`
   * `always_build_on_deploy`: Always run buildout on a deploy action, even if neither the buildout repo nor the config file has changed.
 This is necessary to update packages when  you use mr.developer in your buildout.
 Otherwise the deploy will not re-run the buildout unless the buildout repository has changed.
   * `symlink_before_migrate`: A mapping of directories to link from the shared directory to the buildout directory in the deployment so their contents persist across deployments.
-If you use `mr.developer` you'll probably want to use `{"src" : "src"}`.
+If you use `mr.developer` to manage everything in `src` you'll probably want to use `{"src" : "src"}`.
   * `purge_before_symlink`: An array of directories in the buildout to remove before creating symlinks to shared.
 For `mr.developer` based buildouts, you'll want `['src']`.
   * `create_dirs_before_symlink`: An array of directories in the shared directory to create before symlinking.
 For `mr.developer` based buildouts, you'll also want `['src']`.